lukashudec/PythonProject/README.md

 * experimenting with added possibility of loadTesting existing code
 * experimenting with visual page checks (compare screenshot to template)
 ## test_locust
+* performance tests (no real testing done) using Locust
 * protype, code is mostly integrated in e2e
 * performance tests, trying to prepare tests that can be used for e2e and performance tests.
 One code for different tests
 ## test_unit
-* unit tests for calendar.py
+* unit tests for calendar.py using pytest
 ## TO DO
 * add apium tests